kelviy/LMKtorrent/README.md

 5. Seeder Convertion will only occur when all files are downloaded into tmp folder.

 > NOTE: The GUI will exit after confirmation of Switching to Seeder on Terminal.
 There is no way to go return.
 Do a rerun of GUI.py to download again.

+# Auto_Run Script
+Running `./auto_run.sh` will start seeder and tracker instances on loop back interface (127.0.0.1) on port 12500 nd 12501 respectively.
+Seeder will default to seeding ./data/ folder

+Killing the seeder and tracker servers can be done by passing the `kill` argument to the `auto_run.sh` script. `./auto_run.sh kill`

 # Manual Run